eBay/akutan/docs/kafka.md

-Using Apache Kafka in Beam
+Using Apache Kafka in Akutan
 ==========================

-*This doc was written in March 2018 to discuss the use of Apache Kafka as a replicated log in the Beam project.
+*This doc was written in March 2018 to discuss the use of Apache Kafka as a replicated log in the Akutan project.
 Some sections were redacted and edited before making this public.*

 Summary
 -------

-Beam relies on its log to store its incoming requests in a consistent order.
-We used Apache Kafka as a plausible placeholder for the log in ProtoBeam v1.
-During the ProtoBeam v2 effort, we more carefully evaluated Kafka for this use case.
+Akutan relies on its log to store its incoming requests in a consistent order.
+We used Apache Kafka as a plausible placeholder for the log in ProtoAkutan v1.
+During the ProtoAkutan v2 effort, we more carefully evaluated Kafka for this use case.

 Although Kafka is commonly used as a message queue, it's implemented